oxylabs/http-headers-with-curl/README.md

 Some of the most common HTTP headers include User-Agent, Content-Type, Accept, and Cache-Control.

+When you send an HTTP request with cURL, it sends the following headers by default:

 - `Host: example.com`
 - `user-agent: curl/7.87.0`
 - `accept: */*`